lmstudio-ai/venvstacks/tests/README.md

 Updating metadata and examining built artifacts
 -----------------------------------------------

+When only input metadata has changed (with no effect on the built artifacts), the command `pdm run migrate-hashes` may be executed to update the input hashes recorded for the sample project, potentially avoiding the need for a full expected output update build.

 To generate a full local sample project build to help debug failures:

     $ cd /path/to/repo/